alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ### Response

-If the request to the client is successful, you will receive a `<generator object>` response that will return all received texts.
+If the request to the client is successful, you will receive a `<generator object>` response that will return all received text messages.

 ```python
 <generator object NotificationsAPIClient.get_received_texts_iterator at 0x1026c7410>